 A (T) entry identifies students whose performance, although within the passing range, requires study and re-evaluation in one or more areas within the module/clerkship.
 A (T) is used as a "temporary grade" for module/clerkship grades when students have achieved an overall score that would indicate a passing grade, but they have shown weak or marginal performance in one or more of the traditional subject areas that are included in the overall module/clerkship.
 The overall performance of students receiving a (T) in lieu of a grade is reviewed by the SEPC with the Module/Clerkship Director to determine how the student may improve their fund of knowledge in the identified subject area(s).
 The (T) grade is replaced by the final module/clerkship grade when remediation is successfully accomplished in knowledge, skills, attitudes and/or behavior.
 Unsuccessful remediation may result in a failing grade.
-Any incomplete academic work or work receiving a (T) grade must be completed within the prescribed period or the grade will be converted to an (F).

 Individual Module or Clerkship Directors specify how performance on assigned work is related to this grading scale in the particular module or clerkship.
 The final grade assigned for the module is recorded on the official transcript.
-However, because the pre-clerkship modules are integrated or organ systembased but involve a number of traditional basic science disciplines, Module Directors will also record performance in those areas as well.
+However, because the pre-clerkship modules are integrated or organ system-based but involve a number of traditional basic science disciplines, Module Directors will also record performance in those areas as well.
 Where appropriate, the Module Director will assign a (T) grade to indicate that the student's performance in one or more discipline areas falls in the conditional or unacceptable range.
 Similarly, Clerkship Directors may assign a (T) grade to indicate that a particular student's knowledge, skill or professionalism is conditional or unacceptable in a particular area, even though the student's overall performance is excellent or good.
 Assigned (T) grades with annotations are used by the SEPC in its review of an individual student.